 An impressive Tudor style manor house in the heart of the ethereal Dartmoor National Park, this property provides the perfect escape deep into the country side.
 Picturesque walks, historical houses and quaint villages are a stone’s throw away, just waiting to be explored.
 This historical hotel has gone from strength to strength, building a name for itself around the two-Michelin star restaurant under the Head Chef Michael Wignall.

 The Bespoke Luxury Travel Experts

-At Ampersand we believe that “luxury is in the experience”.
-We love travelling in style but are not afraid to step off the usual circuit in order to experience something more rewarding.
-We specialise in exclusive tailor-made holidays that are perfect for honeymoons, cultural tours, family trips, wildlife adventures, sabbaticals and multi-generational holidays.
+At Ampersand we believe that ‘luxury is in the experience’: whilst we love travelling in style, we’re not afraid to step off the usual circuit in order to experience something exceptional.
+We specialise in exclusive, luxury tailor-made holidays that are perfect for honeymoons, cultural tours, family trips, wildlife adventures, sabbaticals and multi-generational holidays.

-Over the last 13 years we have established ourselves as a leader in luxury Asia holidays to the Indian Subcontinent, Southeast Asia and the Far East.
-In keeping with our desire to share the places we know and love best, we are thrilled to add the British Isles to our portfolio of destinations.
+Since 2003 we have established ourselves as a leader in creating luxury tailor-made tours to the Indian Subcontinent, Southeast Asia and the Far East.
+And in keeping with our desire to share the places we know and love best, we are thrilled to add Africa and the British Isles to our portfolio of destinations.

 Our clients are mostly private individuals who recognise that time is their most precious asset and want to entrust it to experts with a well proven track record.
 This smoothes out the planning process and ensures that they have the most rewarding and memorable experience possible.
 We also look after some of the world’s most acclaimed museums and organisations who rely on us to arrange once in a lifetime small group tours for their most important patrons.

 - Krista Weir, Sri Lanka

 - Mr Richard Stoughton, Sri Lanka